 - All industrial process waste not defined as domestic wastewater, such as process waste from a brewery, a winery, a dog kennel, stormwater, etc.

-The reference materials listed below are intended to provide a sample of what is available concerning suitability, designing, installing and the operation and maintenance of OWTS, cluster and centralized wastewater treatment systems.
+The reference materials listed below are intended to provide a sample of what is available concerning suitability, designing, installing and operating and maintaining OWTS, cluster and centralized wastewater treatment systems.

 - Decentralized Wastewater Treatment Glossary, Second Edition 2009 - Consortium of Institutes for Decentralized Wastewater Treatment

 - Water Topics - U.S. Environmental Protection Agency

-- U.S. Department of Agriculture, Natural Resources Conservation Services, Web Soil Survey
+- Web Soil Survey - U.S. Department of Agriculture, Natural Resources Conservation Service